 When it comes to your weight, what matters is the amount of body fat you’re carrying around – and where.

-“We used to think fat cells were just for storing energy,” says Stephanie Maxson, senior clinical dietician in MD Anderson’s Integrative Medicine Center.
+“We used to think fat cells were just for storing energy,” says Erma Levy, clinical dietician in MD Anderson Cancer Center.
 “But fat cells are actually metabolically active.
 That means they produce hormones and other chemicals that affect your body’s immune system and its ability to fight off disease.”

 Carrying too much extra weight also can put stress on your back and joints.
 This added pressure could leave you with aches and pains, causing you to be less active and gain more weight.

 Luckily, you can take actions to manage your weight and reduce your body fat.
-Maxson offers this advice.
+Levy offers this advice.

 Know what causes high body fat